FrogGoose/Five-in-a-row-by-R/README.md

 ![board](board.png)

-Now just move the cursor to any point on the board and lift click to place the first stone.
+Now just move the cursor to any point on the board and left click to place the first stone.
 It is black.

 ![firststone](firststone.png)

-Move cursor to anywhere else and lift click to put the first white stone.
+Move cursor to anywhere else and left click to put the first white stone.

 ![firstwhitestone](firstwhitestone.png)